Kiragroh/ESAPI_ContourDoseHoles/README.md

 Note:
 - script is optimized to work with Eclipse 15.1
-- Dose Holes in regard to ICRU-83 convention (all under 95%-isodose)
+- DoseHole-Definition: in regard to ICRU-83 convention (all under 95%-isodose)